 Golf fans will want to check out the PGA World Golf Championships, coming to Austin in March.
 The Austin Country Club will host and Dell will sponsor this major sporting event through 2019.

 The Live Music Capital of the World® was selected to host one of six stops on the Global X Games circuit for four years through 2016.
 Make plans to head to the Circuit of The Americas and watch competitions like Moto X Flat Track, Moto X Quarter Pipe and Big Air Doubles.

 Running from Waterloo Park at 15th Street to Lady Bird Lake, Waller Creek (pictured above) has the potential to become Austin's vital green artery.
 The $500 million project envisions a community similar to San Antonio's Riverwalk, complete with retail shops, restaurants and residences.
 Developers hope to build this project on three acres near East Cesar Chavez and Red River streets, along the banks of Waller Creek.

 Staying in Austin just got really exciting.
 Downtown welcomed the new 1,012-room JW Marriott Austin (the largest hotel in Austin) and the 20-story Westin Austin Downtown, with its rooftop pool/bar and Stella San Jac restaurant, in 2015.

 The Hotel Van Zandt is a 16-story Kimpton property that hails from the Rainey Street District.
 Ask about their free wine hour and loaner bikes.
-The hybrid Hotel Indigo / Holiday Inn Express opens in January 2016 on Ninth Street.
-Explore options and book your trip today at austintexas.org/visit/stay.
+The hybrid Hotel Indigo / Holiday Inn Express opened in 2016 on Ninth Street.
+Explore options and book your trip today at www.austintexas.org/places-to-stay.